radhadevulapally/Impact-of-COVID19-on-Airlines/README.md

 •	Use Matplotlib to create visualizations to compare findings and show COVID-19s impact to the Airline Industry
 •	Summarize major findings including a heading for each question answered with a short description of findings.

-Research questions to answer:
-•	How is the COVID-19 virus affecting the Airline Industry?
-•	How has the COVID-19 virus affected North Carolina?
-•	How has the COVID-19 virus affected other areas?
-•	Does the COVID-19 virus have a stronger impact in certain areas?

 Data sets to be used: Bureau of labor statistics, CDC, National Institute of Health and diseases, and Flight Radar.
-Rough Breakdown of Tasks:  Each team member will attribute to data collection, formatting and graphing of datasets used.
-Once completed team members will analyze findings and present to group for overall analysis.
-Team members will answer questions posed and explain the how they made such realizations.
-Finally conclude all information to present to class in group form.